Mammal Watching in Argentina (& Southern South America)

 Living in Patagonia and working for a marine biology institute on board fishing vessels I was able to witness the privileged diversity of marine mammals of that part of the world, including species that are not commonly seen in Argentina.
 In recent years I finally learned how to find Franciscana (La Plata River Dolphin) in the Atlantic coast of Buenos Aires province, after visiting the area for many years without good results (the first one was by far the hardest).
 And during a trip to Misiones province in 2021 with a friend who really wanted to see a jaguar, after heavily looking for one during 5 days I reallized that it is not insane trying to do so in Argentina: we had a close encounter with one in Urugua-í Provincial Park.
 Later that year I saw another one in Iguazu National Park (although this one was by chance).

 For all these reasons I am now commited to help developing mammal watching opportunities in the destinations that I already offer for birding tours, and although I can not yet seriously consider myself a mammal watching guide (the journey is just beggining), I hereby offer my services as a mammal watching ethusiast who knows how to guide and knows some of the best places where to find them in Argentina and southern South America.
+I have recently bought a thermal scope and have been using it almost everywhere I go, as it is incredibly helpfull to find mammals (and even birds).

-Here is my lifelist of mammals seen in Argentina (a total of 112 species, updated to June 2023):
+Here is my lifelist of mammals seen in Argentina (a total of 125 species, updated to November 2024):

 Marsupials (7)